 Before the permanent restoration is ready, the dentist will place a temporary crown.
 You should avoid sticky and chewy foods that can pull at the crown.
 When flossing, slide the floss out rather than up between teeth.

 Also minimize using the side of your mouth that has the temporary crown.
 The temporary dental crown will look great, but may not be strong or secure enough for long-term use.

 Can a dentist repair a chipped crown?

 Yes.
 Restorative dentists can repair a chipped crown if the damage is not significant.
 Your dentist may recommend replacement to preserve the structural integrity of the crown if the damage is severe.
-A chipped crown can cause tooth pain and infections over time, so consult with a dentist before the damage gets to be too great.
+A chipped crown can cause tooth pain and infections over time.
+Consult with a dentist before the damage gets to big and cause more issues.

 Request a Dental Exam Today

-Do you want to restore your smile with a dental crown?
-Brighten stained teeth and renew broken or chipped teeth with custom porcelain crowns.
+Do you want to restore your smile with a dental crown near you?
+Brighten stained teeth and renew broken or chipped teeth with custom porcelain crowns from our office.
 To schedule an appointment with Dr. Shulman contact our Northeast Philadelphia dental office at (215) 372-1142.

 We are currently accepting new patients near you!
 Our restorative dentistry has experienced dental care for your restorative needs, so that you can enjoy your best quality of life.